StuartSul/StuartSul.github.io_src/_includes/about.md

-Hi 👋, I'm Stuart.
+Hi 👋

-I aim to be both an entrepreneur and a dedicated engineer.
-I develop new things, optimize systems, and build teams.
-I truly love the feeling of tackling new challenges from scratch.
+I’m a master’s student in Computer Science at Stanford, advised by the amazing [**Chris Ré**](https://cs.stanford.edu/~chrismre/) in the [Hazy Research](https://hazyresearch.stanford.edu/) lab and supported by the Kwanjeong Scholarship.
+I am also a part-time Research Scientist at [**Cursor**](https://www.cursor.com/).

+My research focuses on **ML systems**.
+I design hardware-aware abstractions and methods to accelerate training and inference of large language models.
+Some of my work includes [megakernels](https://hazyresearch.stanford.edu/blog/2025-05-27-no-bubbles), [efficient MXFP8 training](https://cursor.com/blog/kernels), [GPU networking](https://hazyresearch.stanford.edu/blog/2025-09-22-pgl), and [ThunderKittens](https://github.com/HazyResearch/ThunderKittens).

-I co-founded [Blux](https://blux.ai/) (formerly Z.Ai), an AI startup specializing in empowering Korean e-commerce through AI-driven personalization.
+Previous to Stanford and Cursor, I co-founded [**Blux**](https://blux.ai/), an AI startup specializing in empowering Korean e-commerce through AI-driven personalization.
 Blux raised $3M+ and is personalizing over 10 million Korean users' online journeys monthly.

-I am currently pursuing a Master of Science in Computer Science at Stanford University.
-I'm focusing on MLSys research @ [Hazy Research](https://hazyresearch.stanford.edu/) (Prof. Chris Ré), contributing to the [ThunderKittens](https://github.com/HazyResearch/ThunderKittens) project.

-I also work on machine learning research @ [Cursor](https://www.cursor.com/), accelerating in-house AI training and inference through optimized kernel development.

-In addition, I professionally play electric guitar and compose music.
-I have released two albums and have been the lead guitarist and producer for various rock bands since 2008.
+In addition, I am an electric guitarist and composer.
+I have released two albums and performed as lead guitarist and producer for multiple rock bands since 2008.

 ---